Robust Point Matching with Distance Profiles: Lemmas

-\subsection{Lemmas}
+\section{Lemmas}

-We have used the following lemmas on the concentration of the multinomial distribution and the chi-squared distribution in the proofs of Theorems \ref{thm:outlier_robustness} and \ref{thm:noise_stability}.
-The former is an application of Proposition A.6.6 of \cite{vaart_wellner_1996}, while the latter is a standard result that can be deduced from the Chernoff bound; for instance, see Chapter 2 of \cite{vershynin_2018}.
+We have used the following lemmas on the concentration of the multinomial distribution and the sub-Gaussian distribution in the proofs of Theorems \ref{thm:outlier_robustness} and \ref{thm:noise_stability}.
+The former is an application of Proposition A.6.6 of \cite{vaart_wellner_1996}, while the latter is a standard result that can be deduced from the Chernoff bound; we provide the proof for completeness.

 \begin{lemma} Suppose $(z_1, \ldots, z_t)$ is from the multinomial distribution with the number of trials $n$ and the probability vector $(p_1, \ldots, p_t) \in \Delta_t$.
 Let $\cA \subset 2^{[t]}$ be a collection of subsets of $[t]$.
 Then, for any $\epsilon \in (0, 1)$, we have